branyoto-etud/cpp_project/Assignments/TASK_0.md

 Ajoutez maintenant quatre avions d'un coup dans la simulation.
 Que fait chacun des avions ?
-> They fly until they can land (only one aircraft can land at the same time)
+> They fly until they can land (only 3 aircrafts can land at the same time)

 ## B- Analyse du code